 How to get to Montreux?

 As mentioned above, Montreux marks the end of the Golden Pass Line train from Lucerne.
 Of course, you can take the train to Montreux from Lucerne, Interlaken, Gstaad, Bern and Geneva.
 You can use your Interrail or Eurail pass in Switzerland or buy regular train tickets at the station.
-Make sure to look for a discount pass, like the Swiss half-fare pass, which you can buy here.
+Make sure to look for a discount pass, like the Swiss Travel Pass, which you can buy here.

 You can travel from Paris, France on TGV train to Montreux, Switzerland in 4 hours and 15 minutes.
 Buy your train ticket from France here.